sinch/node-sinch-request/README.md

 Node module to add authentication headers, or validate request headers, according to Sinch HTTP Authentication practice for Digest authentication and user authentication.
 Compatible with browserify for browser based applications.

+_Note: This module is for advanced developer where specific control over HTTP requests are required.
+For a more high-level module, check out the sinch-rest-api module or the sinch SDK._

 Transforming request headers usually involves verifying and/or setting the following headers as needed;

  - authorization